Exploring effects of IMF sampling and SN feedback injection on star formation and metallicity in ultra-faint dwarf galaxies: Results

-The derived stellar masses of the UFD analogs at $z=0$ are presented in Fig.~\ref{fig4} as a function of their virial masses at $z=0$, illustrating the stellar mass-halo mass relation (SMHM), with the precise values detailed in Table~\ref{table:simul}.
+The derived stellar masses of the UFD analogs at $z=0$ are presented in Fig.~\ref{fig5_SMHM} as a function of their virial masses at $z=0$, illustrating the stellar mass-halo mass relation (SMHM), with the precise values detailed in Table~\ref{table:simul}.
 An increasing trend in stellar masses is found with increasing halo masses.
 The three runs, which adopt the same initial conditions but employ different IMF sampling methods, are distinguished by different symbols.
-The resultant stellar masses range from $M_{\ast}\approx1.49\times10^3\msun$ to $M_{\ast}\approx4.33\times10^4\msun$ at $z=0$.
+The resultant stellar masses range from $M_{\ast}\approx10^2\msun$ to $M_{\ast}\approx1.5\times10^4\msun$ at $z=0$.
 Since we halt our simulations at $z=6$, the stellar masses at $z=6$ may differ from the final masses at $z=0$ due to mass loss from stellar particles during the AGB phase and Type Ia SNe.
-To estimate the final stellar masses at $z=0$, we calculate the mass loss of all stellar particles based on the assumed IMF, with a specific focus on the {\sc Burst} runs.
-For the {\sc SIMF} and {\sc Indiv} cases, we primarily consider mass loss during the AGB phase, as the metals from Type~II SN events are released immediately within approximately 40 Myr, the lifetime of an $m_{\rm popII}=8\msun$ star, which is usually shorter than the simulated period.
+To estimate the final stellar masses at $z=0$, we calculate the mass loss of all stellar particles based on the assumed IMF.
+Mass loss from Type II SN events occurs promptly—immediately in the {\sc Indiv} and {\sc Burst} runs, and within approximately 50 Myr in the {\sc Simf} run, corresponding to the lifetime of an 8 $M_{\odot}$ Pop II star.
+Our estimates also account for mass loss from AGB winds and Type Ia SNe.
 These mass loss estimates are validated by comparing them with results from selected hydrodynamic simulations that perform down to $z=0$.